B i o g r a p h y

 He graduated with a double masters degree in Piano Performance and Orchestral Conducting from the University of Toledo, Ohio in 2009, under the tutelage of Maestros Michael Boyd, Lee Heritage, Jason Stumbo, and Rico McNeela.

-Recently he was the recipient of three international prizes.
+He has been the recipient of several international prizes.
 He was awarded the first place (Golden Baton) in the "Concurso Internacional de Direccion 3.0" with the National Symphony Orchestra of Paraguay - 2016.
 He also got the "Jury Special Mention" at the "II Black Sea International Conducting Competition" held in Constanta - Romania in May 2016.
 In July 2017, he got the third prize at the "Blue Danube International Opera Conducting Competition" in Bulgaria, the prizes from this competition include professional engagements with opera houses in Hungary, Romania, and Cairo.
 In 2019 he was awarded the "BOH Cameronian Arts Award" for Best Music Director, one of the most prestigious awards in Malaysia.

-In 2015, he settled back in the United States and earned a Doctoral Degree in Orchestral Conducting and Opera under the guidance of Maestro Thomas Cockrell, at the University of Arizona in 2018.
+He earned a Doctoral Degree in Orchestral Conducting and Opera under the guidance of Maestro Thomas Cockrell, at the University of Arizona in 2018.
 Apart from his several international engagements, he has been the resident conductor of the “KLCO – Kuala Lumpur City Opera,” in Malaysia since 2014, and the Director of Orchestral Studies at UiTM University in Malaysia.